labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step2.md

 # Creating a Utility Function for CSV Processing

-Now that we understand how Python's first-class objects can help us with data conversion, let's create a reusable utility function that reads CSV data into a list of dictionaries.
+Now that we understand how Python's first-class objects can help us with data conversion, we're going to create a reusable utility function.
+This function will read CSV data and transform it into a list of dictionaries.
+This is a very useful operation because CSV files are commonly used to store tabular data, and converting them into a list of dictionaries makes it easier to work with the data in Python.

 ## Creating the CSV Reader Utility

-Open the WebIDE and create a new file named `reader.py` in the project directory.
+First, open the WebIDE.
+Once it's open, navigate to the project directory and create a new file named `reader.py`.
 In this file, we'll define a function that reads CSV data and applies type conversions.
+Type conversions are important because the data in a CSV file is usually read as strings, but we might need different data types like integers or floating-point numbers for further processing.

 Add the following code to `reader.py`: